 Huon campground is small and has no views.
 It sits in a forested area, with the seven or so campsites hidden away among the trees in a low lying area below Lake Pedder.
 Even walking some distance down the access road fails to reveal the mountain scenery so tantalisingly close.

 If you want views from your campsite, Huon is not the place to go.
 However it does offer good protection from the wind, and more privacy and seclusion than the other campgrounds.
 I spent a comfortable quiet night there, but it wasn't until I packed up and drove away that I saw any of the mountains I was camped in the midst of.

 In conclusion, I would recommend staying at both ends of Lake Pedder if time allows and the views are not obscured by bad weather.
 The scenery is different at each end and gorgeous at both, particularly in the dawn and dusk light.
 Ted's Beach is the only choice at the north-west end.
 Of the two at the south-east end, I would lean towards the Edgar Dam campground on the basis of the access to views.
-Even if you don't get views from your campsite, it is only a short walk to the dam wall where the views are excellent.
+Even if you can't see much from your campsite, it is only a short walk to the dam wall where the views are excellent.

 And the cost for enjoying these great Tassie wilderness campgrounds?
 Nothing.
 There are no site fees, just the entry fees which apply to all national parks.

 The main cost is in being prepared.
-Once past Maydena there are no services or facilities (apart from the Pedder Wilderness Lodge), so you have to take with you everything you might need.
+Once past Maydena there are no services or facilities (apart from the Pedder Wilderness Lodge at Strathgordon), so you have to take with you everything you might need.
 Also there are no bookings for campsites ... so first in gets the best camping spot.

 Southwest Camping - camping and fee information from Tas Parks & Wildlife Service